-Investigators: Richard Rosch, Rachel Thornton, Martin Tisdall, Karl Friston, Ulrich Stoof
+Investigators: Richard Rosch, Ulrich Stoof, James Wilsenach, Aswin Chari, Martin Tisdall, Gerald Cooray, Karl Friston

 Summary: Resective surgery is an effective treatment for many focal epilepsies.
 Yet epilepsy is increasingly understood to be a disorder of brain networks, with abnormal brain activity emerging not from the isolated activity of individual regions, but from concerted activity of many coupled sources.
 Understanding this integrated epileptic network is far from intuitive - even apparently simple networks can show complex dynamics that are difficult to predict.
 Computational models may offer a strategy to improve our understanding of epileptic networks.
 In this project, we are fitting computational network models of neuronal coupling to stereotactically recorded intracranial EEG (SEEG).
-Through the use of computational models, we are able to test what the network organisation that underlies epileptic dynamics on the SEEG is.
-This can be done at the level of microcircuits around focal brain abnormalities (e.g. looking at local coupling between tuber cores and peritubular cortex in tuberous sclerosis patients, see Tumpa et al (2019) bioRxiv doi. org/10.1101/691170), and at the level of whole brain circuits (e.g. identifying whole-network changes after interventions in patients undergoing therapeutic radiofrequency thermocoagulation).
+Using computational models, we can test what the network organisations are that underly epileptic dynamics observed on the SEEG, as well as link these to additional data such as structural network recordings or known maps of neurotransmitter receptors across the brain.
+In future we hope that these tools help us identify the most promising candidates and approaches for epilepsy surgery.
+As part of this project, we have been awarded a Human Brain Project grant in order to link SEEG network analyses to structural networks as estimated from MR-imaging, which is funding the postdoctoral research fellow Dr James Wilsenach.